LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Our students can sometimes get into GSB courses.
 They broaden the Computer Science offerings and let you take GSB courses at the Graduate School's much lower tuition rate.

-Unless a GSB course has specifically been mentioned as being allowed to count toward our department's MS degrees, but sure to check first with the GPD.
+Unless a GSB course has specifically been mentioned as being allowed to count toward our department's MS degrees, but sure to check first with the |gpd|.

 Several special considerations are coming from the fact that GSB courses are *quarter* courses.